vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 The value range for this decimal is `0.0` to `infinity`.
 Reasonable values may be e.g. `0.5`, `1.0` or `2.0`.

-As the other validators, Ersatz validators are defined through own + delegated stake, being the validators with the scores below the Tendermint ones; is `NumberOfTendermintValidators` is `n` and NumberOfErsatzValidators is `n'`, then these are the validators with scores `n+1` to `n+n'`.
+Like the other validators, Ersatz validators are defined through own + delegated stake, being the validators with the scores below the Tendermint ones; is `NumberOfTendermintValidators` is `n` and NumberOfErsatzValidators is `n'`, then these are the validators with scores `n+1` to `n+n'`.

 ### Performance of Ersatz validators
-Ersatz validators are required to run a non-validator Vega node with all the related infrastructure (Ethereum forwarder, data node etc.) at all times, see [the section on performance for non-validator nodes in 0064-VALP](./0064-VALP-validator_performance_based_rewards.md).
+Ersatz validators are required to run a validator Vega node with all the related infrastructure (Ethereum forwarder, data node etc.) at all times, see [the section on performance for validator nodes in 0064-VALP](./0064-VALP-validator_performance_based_rewards.md).

+Their performance is also defined by the number of heartbeats they sent out of the last 10 expected heartbeats.

 ### Rewards for Ersatz validators
 In terms of rewards, Ersatz validators are treated in line with Tendermint validators, see details in [validator rewards spec](./0064-VALP-validator_performance_based_rewards.md) and [performance measurement](./0064-VALP-validator_performance_based_rewards.md).